BrutishGuy/CASTAITask/report/REPORT.md

 Assuming this 'guess' about the data origins is correct, what we have is potentially a problem with high business impact/value, which can help product teams better predict and plan-ahead for various service interruptions by either reserving more instances, or back-up or execute their workloads more efficiently with this information in mind.

+In terms of evaluation metrics - although, these will be discussed in more detail below - we can consider the above inferences about the data as signals to decide which metrics will be more important for the business use-case.
+Indeed, if we want to make sure we catch any and all interruptions for a customer/for the business at all cost, we may be very interested in achieving a very high recall score (if not near perfect).
+This is also true if the cost of planning around an unexpected interruption that never comes (false positive, essentially) is low, thereby making a poor precision score less problematic, as a trade-off in the optimisation for high recall.
+Conversely, if the business requires that predicted interruptions do happen with high certainty, but not that we strictly catch all of them - instead most of them - then we can sacrifice a poorer recall in favour of precision.

 ### Assumptions

 Some assumptions I have made while working with this dataset are: